nefarious-kitsune/aow-event-proposal/special-event-aly.md

 ----
 > Next up is Moshe.

+(Opponent: Moshe, Harbinger of Fire, Frost Archers)

 *Complete the battle*

 **[BATTLE]**

 ----

-> Finally, we have Horus.
+> Finally, we have Dracula.

+(Opponent: Dracula, Undead Soldier, Ghost Assassins, Voodoo Dolls).

 *Complete the battle*